Holocaust Handbooks & Documentaries

 “The Case for Auschwitz is neither a scholarly nor a historical work; it is only a biased journalistic assemblage of poorly understood and poorly interpreted historical sources.”

 This is a book of prime political and scholarly importance, as it delivers the exterminationists’ case the most devastating blow ever!

-Copyright Notice: Electronic files of this book have been released to the public domain for educational purposes only.
+Electronic files of some (but not all) of the volumes of the Holocaust Handbooks have been released to the public domain for educational purposes only.
+Where this is the case, the files can be downloaded above.
 They may be copied and distributed by third parties free of charge only.
 No commercial use by third parties is permitted.
 If copied and distributed, no changes to the book are permitted without the prior written consent of the book's author(s)/editor(s).

-© 2009-2013 The Barnes Review.
+© 2009-2017 The Barnes Review & Castle Hill Publishers.
 Back to Top of Page